 The killing of George Floyd has dominated headlines and led to accelerated calls for police reform.
-At this webinar, Katharine Neill Harris, the Alfred C. Glassell, III, Fellow in Drug Policy, will discuss how the War on Drugs has contributed to police violence by normalizing aggressive tactics and increasing the frequency of interactions between citizens and police that have the potential to turn hostile or violent.
-Harris will discuss how ending the War on Drugs is one of the many steps necessary to address systemic racism in the criminal justice system.
-Zeinab Bakhiet, a research project manager for the Center for Health and Biosciences, will moderate the discussion.
+At this webinar, Katharine Neill Harris, the Alfred C. Glassell, III, Fellow in Drug Policy, discussed how the War on Drugs has contributed to police violence by normalizing aggressive tactics and increasing the frequency of interactions between citizens and police that have the potential to turn hostile or violent.
+Harris discussed how ending the War on Drugs is one of the many steps necessary to address systemic racism in the criminal justice system.
+Zeinab Bakhiet, a research project manager for the Center for Health and Biosciences, moderated the discussion.

-This webinar, sponsored by the Baker Institute Drug Policy program, will be the first of a series of discussions about the criminal justice system, racial equity and public health, offered in collaboration with the Center for Health and Biosciences.
+This webinar, sponsored by the Baker Institute Drug Policy program, was the first of a series of discussions about the criminal justice system, racial equity and public health, offered in collaboration with the Center for Health and Biosciences.
 Follow @BakerInstitute on Twitter, and join the conversation with #BakerDrugPolicy.

 1:00 p.m. — Presentation